Jon1969Edwards/ThisHubbaRepo/README.md

 	  - ** THIS MAY BE DONE **

 // WishList
+- Dont show users to add to spot if already on access list
 - *** ADD TYPE INTO SPOT ROWS ***
 - change spinner on listview, go to map view, come back to list view.
 Spinner reset.
 - ** Add login to menu button **